 Server-side app development: 920 hours x $35 = $32 200.

 Client-side app development: 270 hours x $35 =$9 450.

 There are several possible ways to monetize a money management app.
 You can either make it a paid one and ask your users to pay a monthly or a yearly subscription, or you can choose one of the options used in monetizing free apps.

 The best bet for a budgeting app is the freemium model.
 It allows trying out a product before making a purchase.
 So a user can download your app with the basic features available, decide whether they like it or not, and pay for additional opportunities.
 For example, the Money Lover app offers some basic benefits like entering expenses, viewing and spending habits for free.
 With a premium subscription, you get extra features, like receipt scanning and automate expense tracking.

 Trends in personal finance app development

-According to App Development Company Rating Platform, there are more than 2M of mobile apps in Google Play and App Store today, it’s vitally important to gain an extra competitive advantage.
-What you can capitalize on to :
+According to App Development Company Rating Platform, and to the Statista data, there are more than 5M of mobile apps in Google Play and App Store today, it’s vitally important to gain an extra competitive advantage.
+What you can capitalize on:

 - It’s a good idea to provide voice commands in your personal accounting app, as most people find it more convenient and fast to voice their expenses instead of typing them.